GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/middleware.ts:` Edge middleware file that authenticates users via JWT cookie, validates token expiration and, based on environment variables, redirects those who are not authenticated to public routes or those who are already authenticated to private routes, preventing unauthorized access.`

 - `./src/@Types:` Stores the typings that are reused in the code.
+    - `CarouselTypes`: Shared typings from the Carousel screen
     - `CategoriesTypes`: Shared typing from the Categories screen
     - `UsersTypes`: Shared typing from the Users screen
     - `UserJwtProps.ts:` User typings and their roles.